lennygir/polito-se2-23-02-thesis/README.md

       - 401 Unauthorized: Authentication failure (user not logged in)
       - 404 Not Found: request not found.
       - 500 Internal Server Error: For internal server errors.

+## Additional Server Functions

+- `getDate()`
+  - Returns the current date adjusted by the delta obtained from getDelta() function.

+- `isArchived(proposal)`
+  - Checks if a given proposal is archived based on the expiration date and manual archival status.

+- `check_errors(start_request, user, old_status)`
+  - Checks for errors based on specified conditions related to thesis request status and user roles.

+- `determineNewStatus(start_request, user, decision)`
+  - Determines the new status of a thesis request based on the user's role and the decision made.
+An error can throw if some conditions ara not met.

+- `validateProposal(res, proposal, user)`
+  - Checks and validate the content of a proposal to ensure it meets specific condition to ensure correct behaviour.

+- `setStateToApplication(req, res, state)`
+  - Updates the state of a application and performs additional actions based on the provided state, such as notifying the decision and updating related proposal and pending applications.

 ## Users